 What is truly interesting is that this particular individual?

-Simultaneous to his decrying the violent and coercive means of the state, he had also worked as a government employee and profited by these means for many years.
+Simultaneous to his decrying the violent and coercive means of the state, he had also worked as a government employee and profited from these means for many years.
 That’s right.
-This man who claims that voting is some big moral quandary, because government uses force and threats, had no issues with taking money obtained by those means for years.
+This man who claims that voting is some big moral quandary because the government uses force and threats had no issues with taking money obtained by those means for years.

 And yet, somehow, to merely cast a ballot is too much for them to stomach?